 When a dataset is too long in the horizontal direction, it can become difficult to view on smaller screens or mobile devices.

-If your data has row headers instead of column headers like the above dataset, filtering and sorting the data become challenging also.
+If your data has row headers instead of column headers like the above dataset, sort and filter excel become challenging also.

 Overall, swapping columns and rows in Excel is a useful concept for reorganizing and analyzing data, improving its visual presentation, and making it easier to apply filters and sorting.